Home | About Us | Testimonials | Privacy | Affiliates | FAQ Bookmark Us | Tell a Friend

 Of course, there are issues when increased protein is NOT a good thing — anyone with less than optimal kidney function needs to be concerned about increasing their protein intake without first consulting with a medical professional.

-And as Elissa points out in this blog post, diets rich in cereals/grains, animal proteins, and salt (like the typical North American diet) can get a condition known as chronic metabolic acidosis (CMA).
+And as Elissa points out in this blog post, diets rich in cereals/grains, animal proteins, and salt (like the typical North American diet) can result a condition known as chronic metabolic acidosis (CMA).
 That aside, the available evidence indicates an elevated protein consumption is not dangerous.

 Increasing your protein intake is smart move.
 Yes, whether you are looking to lose weight, build muscle, or maximize your health.